Language Translation

 Not for Profit Organizations

-Indiana State Food Law (Indiana Code (IC) 16-18-2-137 exempts organizations that are tax exempt under IC 6-2.5-5-21(b)(1)(B),(C), and (D) from the definition of a "food establishment".
-Indiana food law allows you to sell food to the final consumer at an event for not more than 15 days in a calendar year without registering with the state or county health department, provided the food is made and labeled by the organizations members and is not an "extensive menu".
+Indiana State Food Law (Indiana Code (IC) 16-18-2-137 exempts organizations that are tax exempt under IC 6-2.5-5-21(b)(1)(B),(C), and (D) from the definition of a "retail food establishment".
+Indiana food law allows you to sell food to the end consumer at an event for not more than 15 days in a calendar year without registering with the state or county health department, provided the food is made and labeled by the organizations members and is not an "extensive menu".
 Please review Non-Profit Exemption-Understanding Senate Enrolled Act (SEA) 190 Guidance to ensure that the organization meets the requirements specified in the law.
-Organizations are also exempt from the Food Handler Certification rule 410 IAC 7-22.
 If you have any questions please call the department at (317) 234-8569.

 • The intended menu to be served